neil7057/pjl_host_system/README.md

      #### As a first time user I want to:
     -   Immediately understand the main purpose and use of the site
-        -   The site is clear about contnet and purpose
+        -   The site is clear about content and purpose

     -   View a list of products in full and by category
-        -   Products can be listed in full, sorted by catory and rating and displayed only in category groups.
+        -   Products can be listed in full, sorted by category and rating or displayed only in category groups.

     -   Be able search for the products by keyword and category
-        -   roducts can be searched for by keyword in category and product name/decsription.
+        -   Products can be searched for by keyword in category and product name/decsription.

     -   Identify special deals/clearance
-        -    a separate menu and category exists for this.
+        -    A separate menu and category exists for this.

     -   Contact the company with any queries
-        -   Logged in users and visitors can email via a link in teh footer on each page.
+        -   Logged in users and visitors can email via a link in the footer on each page.

     -   Buy products without registration
-        -   Buyers can purcahse without having to signup for an account.
+        -   Buyers can purchase without having to signup for an account.

     -   Easily see my current order total
-        -   The order total is displaye din teh top right corner of every page.
+        -   The order total is displayed in the top right corner of every page.

-    -   add/remove items from my shopping bag prior to checkout
+    -   Add/remove items from my shopping bag prior to checkout
         -   Items can be added and removed and quantities adjusted prior to checkout completion.

     -   Be able use the page on any devices and screen sizes